 Bill produced an amazing Support Group at our Springs at Wilsonville community!
 His presentation style was interactive, engaging, and thorough.
 He was personable, focused, exceptionally knowledgeable, and relaxed.
 Family members felt like they could relate to his experience with his mom, Sheila, and her battle with Alzheimer's.
 He inspired our group of family members to look forward to more support group meetings!
 I couldn't have been more pleased and look forward to our next gathering with him!

-~ Jessica Webb, Life Enrichment Director, Springs at Wilsonville
+~ Jessica Webb, Life Enrichment and Memory Care Director

 Since mom was diagnosed with dementia, there are times I feel like the blind leading the blind.
 I don't know what to do, because mom can't tell me.
 I'm doing the best I can to help her as Alzheimer's Disease slowly takes a grip on her and leads us down a dark path of the unknown.